skolouri/MMLU_Benchmark/README.md

-# MMLU_Colab_Benchmark
+# MMLU_Benchmark
-Benchmarking LLMs on the MMLU dataset
+Benchmarking LLMs on the MMLU dataset.